ITClassDev/AndroidBuilder/README.md

 ## File structure
 Application in /builder/ folder have only one open volume folder /builder/workdir for the docker, with this structure.
-Files latest.log, state.json, temp folder not important for another components, but you need to store them on a storage fs.
+Files <ins>latest.log, state.json, temp folder</ins> not important for another components, but you need to store them on a storage fs.

 The output directory is already needed to transfer the APK file to the backend
 ```